nuita/panchira/README.md

 Due to some legal or ethical issues, most hentai and NSFW platforms don't clarify their content on meta tags.
 As a result, most hentai platforms are rendered poorly on the card previews on social media.

-To solve this issue, Panchira is made to parse correct and uncensored metadata from such web platforms (at this time we cover **DLSite, Komiflo, Melonbooks, Nijie, Pixiv, Shousetsuka ni narou, Fanza and Twitter**).
+To solve this issue, Panchira is made to parse correct and uncensored metadata from such web platforms (at this time we cover **DLSite, Komiflo, Melonbooks, Nijie, Pixiv, Shousetsuka ni narou, Fanza, Iwara and Twitter**).

 If you need card previews of hentai on your web application, but can't get them with simply parsing metatags, then it is time for Panchira.